atib80/tinyrcon/README.md

   ![TinyRcon client for authorized public admins](/screenshots/TinyRcon_client.jpg)

-  1. TinyRcon client which runs on an authorized game server admin's computer.
+  1. TinyRcon client runs on an authorized game server admin's computer.
 It requires a correct rcon password to work with a running Call of duty game server as well as to be able to log in to TinyRcon server.
 TinyRcon client communicates with both TinyRcon server and private TinyRcon server but it only needs the correct rcon password for sending rcon commands to configured game server and for communicating with TinyRcon server.
 An authorized regular admin cannot log in to TinyRcon server without the correct rcon password.
 Private TinyRcon server is used by regular (public) admins,  private admins and players for receiving additional information about maps, images, etc.).

    ---

    ![Private TinyRcon client for authorized private admins](/screenshots/Private_TinyRcon_client.jpg)

-  2. Private TinyRcon client which runs on an authorized private admin's computer.
+  2. Private TinyRcon client runs on an authorized private admin's computer.
 This rcon tool doesn't need the correct rcon password at all to be able to execute admin level commands and send rcon commands to configured game server.
 It works without an actual rcon password by logging the private admin in to a private TinyRcon server using their unique username/password combination.
 The username/password information of registered private admin accounts is stored in a file named 'private_admins.cfg' which is located in the data folder of private TinyRcon server.
 Every private admin has their own username, country and unique password separated by \ characters on one line as shown in the following example:

      pol78\greece\6SiLL}DjTUmTgYA9<zDjNAM2yTFzXF>f
      In this example the private admin's username is pol78 and his password is "6SiLL}DjTUmTgYA9<zDjNAM2yTFzXF>f" (without "").